Blosc/blogsite/posts/new-treestore-blosc2.rst

 100 small arrays (around 10 MB each) scenario:

 .. image:: /images/new-treestore-blosc2/benchmark_comparison_b2z-MacM4-10M.png
-    :width: 50%
+    :width: 75%
     :align: center

 100 large arrays (around 1 GB each) scenario:

 .. image:: /images/new-treestore-blosc2/benchmark_comparison_b2z-MacM4-1G.png
-    :width: 50%
+    :width: 75%
     :align: center

-As before, ``TreeStore`` requires the least amount of space to store the data, and it is also the fastest to create and read datasets, especially for larger arrays.
-The only metric where ``TreeStore`` is not the fastest is when reading small slices of data (access time), where it is significantly slower than HDF5 and Zarr.
+Consistent with the previous results, ``TreeStore`` is the most space-efficient format and the fastest for creating and reading datasets, particularly for larger arrays.
+Its performance is slower than HDF5 and Zarr only when reading small data slices (access time).
+This can be improved by reducing the number of threads from the default of eight, which lessens the thread setup overhead.
+For more details on this, see these `slides comparing 8-thread vs 1-thread performance <https://www.blosc.org/docs/2025-EuroSciPy-Blosc2.pdf>`_.

-In general, it is pretty interesting to see the Apple M4 Pro processor being competitive with the Intel i9-13900K CPU, which is a high-end desktop processor consuming up to 8x more power than the M4 Pro.
-This is a testament to the efficiency of the ARM architecture in general, and Apple silicon in particular.
+Notably, the Apple M4 Pro processor shows competitive performance against the Intel i9-13900K CPU, a high-end desktop processor that consumes up to 8x more power.
+This result underscores the efficiency of the ARM architecture in general and Apple silicon in particular.

 Conclusion
 ----------

-``blosc2.TreeStore`` provides a simple yet powerful way to organize compressed datasets hierarchically.
-By combining the high-performance compression of ``blosc2.NDArray`` and ``blosc2.SChunk`` objects with a flexible, filesystem-like structure and metadata support, ``TreeStore`` is an excellent choice for managing complex data projects.
+In summary, ``blosc2.TreeStore`` offers a straightforward yet potent solution for hierarchically organizing compressed datasets.
+By merging the high-performance compression of ``blosc2.NDArray`` and ``blosc2.SChunk`` with a flexible, filesystem-like structure and metadata support, it stands out as an excellent choice for managing complex data projects.

-``TreeStore`` is still in beta, so we welcome any feedback or suggestions for improvement.
-You can find more information on the documentation page for `blosc2.TreeStore <https://www.blosc.org/python-blosc2/reference/tree_store.html#blosc2.TreeStore>`_.
+As ``TreeStore`` is currently in beta, we welcome feedback and suggestions for its improvement.
+For further details, please consult the official documentation for `blosc2.TreeStore <https://www.blosc.org/python-blosc2/reference/tree_store.html#blosc2.TreeStore>`_.